blazium-engine/blazium-docs/tutorials/performance/gpu_optimization.rst

 .. note:: The following section is not relevant to end-users, but is useful to
           provide background information that is relevant in later sections.

-Godot sends instructions to the GPU via a graphics API (Vulkan, OpenGL, OpenGL ES or WebGL).
+Blazium sends instructions to the GPU via a graphics API (Vulkan, OpenGL, OpenGL ES or WebGL).
 The communication and driver activity involved can be quite costly, especially in OpenGL, OpenGL ES and WebGL.
 If we can provide these instructions in a way that is preferred by the driver and GPU, we can greatly